d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 We'll gonna write a _Fluent_ output plugin.

-**PS** _Fluent_ can handle several plugins types:
+**PS** _Fluent_ can handle several plugins types, as mentioned in their documentation:

 > Fluentd has 6 types of plugins: Input, Parser, Filter, Output, Formatter and Buffer.
-This article gives an overview of Output Plugin.

 I'm not gonna digress on how they differ, so if you wanna know something else about the plugin management, head to their [documentation](http://docs.fluentd.org/v0.12/articles/output-plugin-overview).

 _Fluent_ is written in _Ruby_, so, in order to create a plugin you'll need to have some basilar knowledge about its syntax and how it works (how basilar actually depends on what you're gonna do with it, obviously).

-Any output plugin is wrapped into a `moduole` and extends `Output` class: you'll need to _import_ its source, then.
+Any output plugin is wrapped into a `module` and extends `Output` class: you'll need to _import_ its source, then.
 So, let's start with:

 ```ruby
 require 'fluent/output'